 Our aim is to offer a range of services that will promote the health and wellbeing of people living in Birmingham experiencing disadvantage.

 We aim to support individuals and families to maximise their physical, psychological and spiritual potential.
 We will do this by working closely with them and other partner organisations to achieve balance and wholeness within themselves, their relationships and their community.

 People of all faiths, races and cultures are welcome, (without any fear of discrimination) to the services we offer.

 From Our Patron

-As Patron I am proud and honoured to be able to represent Bethel Health and Healing Network a small but very impactful charity.
-I aim to raise the profile wherever and whenever I can at my many engagements and functions. where and whenever I can.
-Bethel is relatively a small charity but doing great work in the community, their 2 services are second to none.
+As Patron I am proud and honoured to be able to represent Bethel Health and Healing Network a small, but very impactful charity.
+I aim to raise the profile wherever and whenever I can at my many engagements and functions.
+Bethel is a relatively small charity but doing great work in the community.
+Their Doula Service and Rapha Listening Service are second to none.

-My past experiences as a midwife enables me to empathise with the work of our Doula service, providing vital support to the most vulnerable Mums to be.
+My past experiences as a midwife enables me to empathise with the work of our Doula service, providing vital support to the most vulnerable mums to be.
 Having a baby is not always straight forward particularly if you are isolated with little or no support.
-Therefore having Bethel there to give a helping hand and provide crucial support is of paramount importance.
+Having Bethel there to give a helping hand and provide crucial support is of paramount importance.